newaetech/chipshouter-picoemp/hardware/README.md

 The safety shield should "just fit" if the PCB was made correctly with the milled out slots.
 Use
 #2 screws to fit the safety shield - you can cut the ones provided with the Hammond Enclosure in
 half with a large pair of side cutters.
+If your shield doesn't fit, you can use the "other side" of the Hammond Enclosure (which doesn't have the protrusions) and simply hot glue it to the PCB.

 A piece of heat shrink will fit over the connector J1 to ensure only one "pin" is exposed.
 The pyramid-like flare on J1 is designed to help the heatshrink fit snugly onto J1.